zalando/postgres-operator/docs/user.md

 To start a cluster as standby, add the following `standby` section in the YAML file.
-You can stream changes from archived WAL files (AWS S3 or Google Cloud Storage) or from a remote primary where you specify the host address and port.
+You can stream changes from archived WAL files (AWS S3 or Google Cloud Storage) or from a remote primary.
+Only one option can be specfied in the
-If you leave out the port, Patroni will use `"5432"`.
-Only one option can be specfied in the manifest:
+manifest:

 ```yaml
 spec: